Mission San Jose in San Antonio

 Eagle Pass is home to the only casino in Texas, with the Lucky Eagle Casino owned by the Kickapoo just outside the city limits.
 Piedras Negras in Coahuila, Mexico, is easily reached by taking the International Bridge to cross the border.

-Goliad has a wealth of Texas history in its town.
-The following are worth a see:
+Goliad has a wealth of Texas history in its town and is one of the oldest towns in Texas.
+The following are worth seeing:

 - Presidio La Bahia – a restored fort with a museum containing memorabilia from the Texas Revolution.